mrcrmn/docc/content/docs/sidebar.md

 }
 ```

 Please note that the sidebar option is an array, since you can define multiple sidebars for different sections of your website.
-For example you might have a sidebar for your guide and another one for your Api reference.
+For example you might have a sidebar for your guide and another one for your API reference.

 ### The Sidebar Config Object